Rigorous Study Backs A Psychedelic Treatment For Major Depression

 "Certainly that's my hope," he says.
 "It's just that we need a good deal more research that addresses safety and efficacy and the type of patient who's likely to benefit."

-That research should be funded by mainstream institutions like the National Institutes of Health, he says, noting that this study had to rely in part on a crowd-sourced funding campaign.
+That research should be funded by mainstream institutions like the National Institutes of Health, he says, noting that this study had to rely in part on a crowdsourced funding campaign.

-Federal law makes it illegal to grow or possess psilocybin without a special license from the Drug Enforcement Agency.
-But on Tuesday, voters in Oregon approved a measure directing the state health authority to create a program to offer psilocybin-assisted therapy.
+Federal law makes it illegal to grow or possess psilocybin without a special license from the Drug Enforcement Administration.
+But on Tuesday, voters in Oregon approved a measure directing the Oregon Health Authority to create a program to offer psilocybin-assisted therapy.